SebastianGlavind/Probabilistic_modeling_and_analysis/README.md

 # Probabilistic modeling and analysis

 This repository implements and explores state-of-the-art algorithms for probabilistic modeling and analysis of (complex) systems.
 Its main purpose is knowledge dissemination in the form of toolboxes and Jupyter notebooks.
-The links below display the notebooks via [nbviewer](https://nbviewer.jupyter.org/) to ensure a proper rendering of the formulas.
+In this regard, the links below display the notebooks via [nbviewer](https://nbviewer.jupyter.org/) to ensure a proper rendering of the formulas.
 Part of the material links to a repository I developed during my PhD study at Aalborg University, but the material in this repo will continuously be updated.

 ## Bayesian networks